The Personhood Credential Becomes the Internet Passport

 This is the right object to study because it contains both sides of the argument.
 On one side, proof of human uniqueness could reduce bot swarms, sybil attacks, duplicate reward claims, credential stuffing, fake governance votes, and account farms.
 On the other side, it asks society to accept a new kind of infrastructure: a private or semi-private system that turns embodied human uniqueness into a machine-verifiable token.

 The technical promise is not fake.
 Cryptographic credentials can reveal less than ordinary identity checks.
 A well-designed proof can be narrower than uploading a driver's license to a random website.
 But the social question is not only what the protocol reveals.
-It is who gets to require the protocol, who controls issuance, who audits revocation, who handles edge cases, who can appeal exclusion, and whether refusing the credential becomes practically impossible.
+It is who gets to require the protocol, who controls issuance, who audits revocation, who profits from verification, who handles edge cases, who can appeal exclusion, and whether refusing the credential becomes practically impossible.

 The Credential Stack